Phil Ruffin’s return to the casino business cleared its first hurdle Wednesday morning.

-Ruffin said the purchase is different from when he acquired the New Frontier, which was rundown and in the midst of a 2,325-day strike by the Culinary union.
+Ruffin said the purchase is much different from when he acquired the New Frontier, which was rundown and in the midst of a 2,325-day strike by the Culinary Union.
 He had to spend millions on top of his $167 million purchase price to clean up the property.

 “(MGM Mirage) just spent $84 million to redo the rooms and everything,” Ruffin said of the 2,885-room hotel-casino that was originally built by Steve Wynn.

-Ruffin told gaming regulators he always desired the 20-acre Treasure Island site at the corner of the Strip and Spring Mountain Road, but he never thought MGM Mirage, which acquired Treasure Island as part of its $6.4 billion buyout of Mirage Resorts in 2000, would sell the hotel-casino.
+Ruffin told gaming regulators he always desired the 20-acre Treasure Island site, at the corner of the Strip and Spring Mountain Road.
+But he never thought MGM Mirage, which acquired the resort as part of its $6.4 billion buyout of Mirage Resorts in 2000, would sell the casino.

 However, he quickly negotiated a deal with MGM Mirage majority shareholder Kirk Kerkorian and company Chairman and CEO Jim Murren in December.

 The sale will reduce the number of casinos MGM Mirage controls on the Strip to nine.
 The company is building the $9.1 billion CityCenter development and is reportedly shopping other hotel-casinos to potential buyers.

 On Tuesday, MGM Mirage said it needs to renegotiate repayment terms with its lenders covering some $7 billion in loans or else the company could wind up in default on its senior credit facility.